airshipit/airshipctl/docs/source/secrets-guidelines.md

 Both approaches are possible taking into account that fact that SOPS allows you to have several private keys to decrypt data and it selects the needed one automatically.

 Nevertheless for the sake of simplicity we're currently implemented the first approach in our manifests.
-There is a phase called `secret-reecnrypt` that allows to perform master key rotation.
+There is a phase called `secret-reencrypt` that allows to perform master key rotation.

 In order to do so please follow the following steps: